 In this paper, we study various properties of solvably closed Galois groups of number fields, i.e., Galois groups of field extensions of number fields that admit no nontrivial abelian field extensions [cf. Definition 1.1, (i)].
 In §1, we show that such Galois groups satisfy many of the properties of absolute Galois groups of number fields that are of importance in the context of anabelian geometry.
 In particular, this includes properties concerning Galois cohomology, center-free-ness, decomposition groups of valuations, and topologically finitely generated closed normal subgroups.
-In §2, after reviewing a fundamental result of Uchida [cf. [Uchida]] to the effect that solvably closed Galois groups of number fields are anabelian, we apply the various results obtained in §1 to give a new version of the main result of [Mzk2] concerning the pro- Σ anabelian geometry of hyperbolic curves, where Σ is a nonempty set of prime numbers, in the context of solvably closed Galois groups of number fields.
+In §2, after reviewing a fundamental result of Uchida [cf. [Uchida]] to the effect that solvably closed Galois groups of number fields are anabelian, we apply the various results obtained in §1 to give a new version of the main result of [Mzk2] concerning the $pro-\Sigma$ anabelian geometry of hyperbolic curves, where Σ is a nonempty set of prime numbers, in the context of solvably closed Galois groups of number fields.
 Finally, in §3, we observe that "relatively small" solvably closed Galois groups of number fields exist in "substantial abundance".
-For instance, in the case of punctured elliptic curves, it is possible in many instances to obtain solvably closed Galois groups of number fields that are, on the one hand, "large enough" to be compatible with the outer action on the pro- Σ geometric fundamental group of the punctured elliptic curve, but, on the other hand, "small enough" to be linearly disjoint from various field extensions arising from the l-torsion points of the elliptic curve, for a prime number $l \notin \Sigma$.
+For instance, in the case of punctured elliptic curves, it is possible in many instances to obtain solvably closed Galois groups of number fields that are, on the one hand, "large enough" to be compatible with the outer Galois action on the pro- Σ geometric fundamental group of the punctured elliptic curve [i.e., in the sense that this outer Galois action of the Galois group of the number field factors through the quotient determined by the solvably closed extension], but, on the other hand, "small enough" to be linearly disjoint from various field extensions arising from the l-torsion points of the elliptic curve, for a prime number $l \notin \Sigma$.